wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 on an image with straight lane lines, finding the source points on that image, then the destination points in a topview image, and calculating the transformation matrices between them.
 The following images illustrate this process:

+1. Find the corners on an image with straight lane lines:

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/output_images/perspective_transform1.png)

+2. Determine the desired destination corner, and warp

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/output_images/perspective_transform2.png)

 The source and destination points used are: